Multi-dimensional reflected BSDEs driven by $G$-Brownian motion with diagonal generators: Introduction

 The existence and uniqueness result is established by two different approaches.
-The first one provided in Section 4.1 is a penalization method, a scheme that was often used for constructing the solutions of reflected equations.
-By a suitable modification to our new situation, this construction still applies.
-Roughly speaking, the $Y$-term of the solutions to multi-dimensional reflected $G$-BSDEs can be approximated by a family $(Y^{n})_{n\geq1}$ of solutions to multi-dimensional $G$-BSDEs and furthermore, the convergence is monotonic.
-The second one given in Section 4.2 is a Picard iteration method borrowed from the study of the standard multi-dimensional $G$-BSDEs in \cite{Liu-stochastics}.
-We make use of a contraction argument for the $Y$ term to derive the local well-posedness result, in virtue of the a priori estimates for $G$-BSDEs with reflection.
+The first one provided in Subsection 3.2 is the penalization method, a scheme that is frequently used for constructing the solutions of reflected equations.
+By a suitable modification to our new situation, this construction is still valid.
+Roughly speaking, the $Y$-term of the solutions to multi-dimensional reflected $G$-BSDEs can be approximated by a family of solutions to multi-dimensional $G$-BSDEs.
+However, unlike the one-dimensional case, the comparison theorem does not apply in general since a kind of structure condition is needed for the multi-dimensional case (see Theorems \ref{Myth2-3} and \ref{Myth4.1}).
+To tackle this, we shall make use of a method of linearization to prove the convergence of the approximation sequence.
+The second one given in Subsection 3.3 is the Picard iteration method motivated by the study of the standard multi-dimensional $G$-BSDEs in \cite{Liu-stochastics}.
+We make use of a contraction argument for the $Y$-term to derive the local well-posedness result, in virtue of the a priori estimates for reflected $G$-BSDEs.
 The global situation is then obtained by a backward iteration of the local ones.
-As an application, we provide a probabilistic representation for solutions of a system of fully nonlinear PDEs with obstacle constraints, based on the construction in the above penalization procedure.
+As an application, we provide a probabilistic representation for solutions of a system of fully nonlinear PDEs with obstacle constraints, based on the construction via penalization.

 This paper is organized as follows.
-In Section 2, we recall some basic notions of $G$-Brownian motion, multi-dimensional $G$-BSDEs and one-dimensional reflected $G$-BSDEs.
-Section 3 and 4 is devoted to the study on the well-posedness theorem of multi-dimensional reflected $G$-BSDEs, based on the Picard iteration and the Penalization, respectively.
-We formulate our probabilistic representation for fully nonlinear PDE systems with obstacles in Section 5.
+In Section 2, we recall some basic notions of $G$-expectation, multi-dimensional $G$-BSDEs and one-dimensional reflected $G$-BSDEs.
+Section 3 is devoted to the study of well-posedness of multi-dimensional reflected $G$-BSDEs, based on the Picard iteration and the penalization method, respectively.
+We formulate our probabilistic representation for fully nonlinear PDE systems with obstacles in Section 4.